Alakeel/CppND-Capstone-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Project Rubric Matches:

+### `Loops, Functions, I/O`
+1. > The project demonstrates an understanding of C++ functions and control structures.
+    - Added while loop condition and if condition to prompt if user want to restart the game or not. `main.h` line `13` and `helper.h` line `8`

+2. > The project accepts user input and processes the input.
+    - Prompt method which checks if the user entered the selected key or not and return true/false. `helper.cpp` line  `7`.

+### `Object Oriented Programming`

+1. > The project uses Object Oriented Programming techniques.
+    - Header and Src files are divided to `src` and `include` folders.
+    - Added setter/getter function for `snake.h` line `31` to `43` and placed object variables to private access specifiers.

+2. > Class constructors utilize member initialization lists.
+    - `snake.cpp` constructor utilize member initialization lists.

+3. > Classes encapsulate behavior.
+    - Added namespace for gui constant settings values in `helper.h`.
+    - Created new class `helper.cpp` which hold static method to be called in `main.h`

+4. > Derived class functions override virtual base class functions..
+    - method `HandleInput` in `controller.h` overrides virtual base function.

+### `Memory Management`

+1. > The project follows the Rule of 5.
+    - `snake.h` and `rendere.h` class follows the Rule of 5.

+2. > The project uses smart pointers instead of raw pointers.
+    - Used shared pointer for `Snake` class objects and unique pointer for `Game` in `Main.cpp`.